jay-web/holidays/README.md

 ## To go live with running website, use the below url:

 https://holiday-adventure.herokuapp.com/
+(Note: It deployed on heroku free tier, so first time it will take sometime to upload.. please be patience)

 ## To run this application on local host: